-Although we aim to provide the best coverage and gap information possible, there are still a few ways that the data might not be fully representative of the client’s situation, such as:
+Although we aim to provide the best coverage and gap information possible, there are still a few ways that the data might not be fully representative of client situation, such as:

-- The client may have other security tools, not managed by Kudelski Security, which might cover some gaps
+- Client may have other security tools, not managed by Kudelski Security, which might cover some gaps.

-- The client may decide that a particular gap is covered (or not covered) and, therefore, want to show a refined representation of its security posture
+- Client may decide that a particular gap is covered (or not covered) and, therefore, want to show a refined representation of its security posture.

-- The client may think that some Threat Actors are under or overrepresented
+- Client may think that some Threat Actors are under- or overrepresented.

 So, how do we solve that?